scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 }
 ```

-`TypeRef` is bread-and-butter type in SemanticDB.
+`TypeRef` is the bread-and-butter type of SemanticDB.
 It represents a reference
 to a [Symbol](#symbol), possibly parameterized by `type_arguments`.
 To model
 references to nested type definitions, e.g. path-dependent types in Scala,
-typerefs include `prefix`.
+type refs include `prefix`.

 ```protobuf
 message SingletonType {